Vendor Selection Process

 A Statewide Selection Panel, consisting of five members; two appointed by the Division and three appointed by the State Committee of Vendors, shall evaluate applicants against criteria prescribed in Chapter 6A-18.0425 of the Florida Administrative Code.

 In accordance with the Selection Process Improvements endorsed by the State Committee of Vendors and approved by the Division of Blind Services on May 13, 2011, the following elements will be observed by the Selection Panel in evaluating an applicant's credentials for each of the business opportunities offered.

 Each selection competition shall have three components as described below.

 Testing (40 Points)

-Test questions shall measure the applicants knowledge of general business management, safe food or product handling, basic vending machine operation and maintenance, business math, financial skills, labor management, inventory control, product pricing, BBE administrative rules and policies, the standards of business conduct found in either a Type I or Type II Licensed Operator Facility Agreement (LOFA) and any other elements relevant to the successful management of a BBE business.
+Test questions shall measure the applicant's knowledge of general business management, safe food or product handling, basic vending machine operation and maintenance, business math, financial skills, labor management, inventory control, product pricing, BEP administrative rules and policies, the standards of business conduct found in either a Type I or Type II Licensed Operator Facility Agreement (LOFA) and any other elements relevant to the successful management of a BEP business.